AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-databricks-audience-sourcing.md

 ## Prerequisites {#prerequisites}

-Complete all items in this section before starting the configuration workflow.
-Incomplete prerequisites are the most common reason setup fails or audiences do not appear after sourcing.
-Before following this guide, you must have completed [account onboarding and setup](./onboard-account.md).
+Complete the prerequisites in this section before you start the configuration workflow.
+Missing prerequisites are a common reason that setup fails or audiences do not appear after sourcing.
+Before you follow this guide, complete [account onboarding and setup](./onboard-account.md).

-Some steps in this section require action by a [!DNL Databricks] administrator.
-If you are not the [!DNL Databricks] administrator for your organization, identify the appropriate person before starting.
+Some tasks in this guide require help from a [!DNL Databricks] administrator.
+If you do not administer [!DNL Databricks] for your organization, work with the appropriate administrator before you begin.

 ### [!DNL Databricks Delta Share] access {#databricks-delta-share-access}